 Traditionally linzer cookies are made with a combination of flour and ground almonds, which helps give them their light, crumbly texture.
 You can toast and grind the almonds yourself if you prefer, but I always have a huge bag of almond flour on hand for baking!

 You can use any jam that you have on hand to fill linzer cookies.
-Raspberry, black current, and chocolate hazelnut are all popular choices!
-But I love making homemade cranberry jam because cranberries are one of my favorite winter flavors!
+Raspberry, current, and chocolate hazelnut are all popular choices!
+But I love using leftover cranberry sauce to make these linzer cookies!

-Bake the linzer cookies on the middle rack of the oven and rotate the pan halfway through baking for the best results.
-I typically have to do 3-4 batches with these snowflakes because they are bigger than regular linzer cookies.
+Bake for 9-11 minutes or until the edges are set.
+Bake on the middle rack of the oven and rotate the pan halfway through baking for the best results.

 Tip: for cleaner looking cookies, dust the powdered sugar on the tops separately before assembling.